12D44380-C3FD-430A-963A972FFFBDF951

 This workshop will take place in January/February 2025 and help participants:

-• Make additional connections/collaborations for each proposition
+• Make additional connections/collaborations for each proposal

 Transformational Proposition Development Workshop #2